Square One Organic Vodka: History

+In 2019, Square One released a line of organic mixers, and it 2020 they released a line of organic canned cocktails.

+in 2024, It was announced that Square One Organic Spirits, LLC was acquired by Uncle Nearest.

 Production

 Square One Organic Vodka is made from organic American-grown rye, and with water drawn from the Snake River which runs underneath the distillery.
 The facility gets 25% of its electricity from a local wind farm through renewable energy credits.